NarrowSight/NarrowSight-Server/README.md

 # NarrowSight-Server
 Server component for NarrowSight.
-Servers the API and stores all things related with NarrowSight.
+Serves the API and stores all things related with NarrowSight in MongoDB.

 ## Getting started
 For now the server component can be installed through cloning this repository and installing the needed dependencies.
 We used yarn to manage our dependencies.